TOC - Total Organic Carbon

 Different Configurations

 Analysers may be configured (at the time of delivery) for TC - Total Carbon, TOC - Total Organic Carbon and TOC by difference (a combined measurement of the volatile and dissolved organic components).
-Typically TC mode is used to give optimum speed of response.
-TOC measurement is required for low concentrations where relatively significant inorganic carbon present as carbonates and dissolved CO2, must be removed form the sample.
+Typically, TC mode is used to give optimum speed of response.
+TOC measurement configuration may be required for low concentrations where relatively significant inorganic carbon (present as carbonates and dissolved CO2), must be initially removed from the sample.
 TOC by difference enables volatile fractions to be included within the analysis, by continuously monitoring the TC of the sample and subtracting the IC component, which is intermittently analysed.

 Important Features Of Test

-The recognised method can be used on-line for continuous measurement providing real time data with a response time from under 3 minutes.
-The measurement is repeatable and when used with the correct sample preparation and delivery system, is very reliable even in demanding waste-water applications.
-It is therefore suitable for monitoring and control applications and often be used to predict oxygen demands.
+The recognised UV-persulphate Total Organic Carbon method can be used on-line for continuous measurement providing real time data with a response time from under 3 minutes.
+The Protoc measurement is repeatable and when used with the correct sample preparation and delivery system, is very reliable even in demanding waste-water applications.
+It is therefore suitable for monitoring / control applications and often be used to predict oxygen demands such as BOD and COD.